 The central goal of the Children Learning Reading program is to help your child learn to decode printed text quickly and learn to read fluently through the critical process of developing phonemic awareness.
 Phonemic awareness is arguably one of the most important aspects of learning to read, and becoming a fluent reader…Jim & Elena’s Children Learning Reading program is an extremely simple, straight forward, and step-by-step program.
 Their program includes simple exercises and practices starting with the very first lessons that work to help your child develop phonemic awareness, and learn to read.
 Clinical studies, and even the National Reading Panel has stated that helping children develop phonemic awareness is one of the most effective ways to teach children to read.

-The program itself is simple enough for parents who have absolutely no experience educating children.
-It is also designed to avoid frustration and burn out for the child.
-At the beginning of the program lessons are about 2-5 minutes long.
+This reading program for children is simple enough for parents who have absolutely no experience educating children.
+It is designed to avoid frustration and burn out for the child.
+The first several lessons are about 2-5 minutes long.
 Once your child has mastered the basic concepts of reading the lessons very gradually increase in length.
+The lessons are meant to be short, thus keeping the child engaged and avoiding boredom, so there isn’t any “fluff” with this program.
+You’re not going to find coloring pages, songs, and other activities that you may or may not expect to find in reading programs for children.

-The program itself is laid out in a very logical progression.
-Introducing, first, letters and sounds, followed by short vowel words, diagraphs, silent e, etc. Simple, easy to sound out stories and rhymes are included in the program to give children a chance to practice what they learn.
+The Children Learning Reading program is laid out in a very logical progression, introducing first letters and sounds, followed by short vowel words, diagraphs, silent e, etc. Simple, easy to sound out stories and rhymes are included in the program to give children a chance to practice what they learn.

 The program also includes mp3 audio clips of many of the sounds introduced.
 You would not believe how many preschool children I taught pronounced letters like L, P, C incorrectly, saying “L-uh”, “P-uh”, “C-uh”.
 Proper pronunciation of letters makes sounding out words much easier!